IBM/vmwaresolutions/vcd/order-pne/index.md

 Once created, the PNE will show the information that is required for firewall rules.

 Note:
-- the 52. ip address is the internal address that is used by IBM VMWare Solutions Shared.
+- the 52. ip address is the internal address that is used by IBM VMware Solutions Shared.
 This is NOT a public IP.
 - the 166.9 IP will be your PNE address will be important for your firewall rules.
 - the IP/subnet that you whitelisted at order time.